Home » Travel guide » Popular Festivals in San Juan Puerto Rico You’ll Love in 2024

 But the main event is the parades dedicated to the Saint.
 People participate in this event by marching through the streets carrying religious banners, statues, and symbols.
 There are often live bands, folklore demonstrations, and people in colorful costumes as well.

 Whether or not you share the same religion and beliefs, you’ll find that lots of locals and visitors join the celebration to enjoy the lively and festive atmosphere.
-Besides, streets will be filled with artistic performances, artisanal markets, and food festivals during the parade.
+Besides, streets will be filled with artistic performances, artisanal markets, and food vendors during the parade.

 woman painting on the floor and woman wathing paintings at an art fair in san juan puerto ricoLa Campechada – November